andypayne/dev_cheatsheet/amazon_aws_notes.md

     ]
 }
 ```
-6. Go to `Properties -> Static website hosting`, and select `Use this bucket to
+6. Go to `Properties -> Static website hosting`.
+Enable this option, and select `Host a static website`.
-   host a website`.
 7. Set the proper `Index document` (`index.html`).
 8. In order to support client-side routing, the `Error document` should also be set to the same root document (`index.html`).